maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 ##### `step_acme_cert_duration`
 - Valid duration of the certificate
-- Default: undefined (uses the default for the given provisioner)
+- Default: undefined (uses the default for the given provisioner, typically 24h)

 ##### `step_acme_cert_contact`
 - Contact email for the CA for important notifications